lamyahamid/react-es6-functional-lesson/02-ES6-ConstLet.md

 ### Thought Exercise:

 Here's a tricky one.
-Look at your blog project - the `index.js` file.
+Look at this `index.js` file.
 You have:

 ```js
 var post = {